BIRSBiointegration/Hackathon/scNMT-seq/README.md

 ## Key article

-Argelaguet *et al.* 2019 is available at https://www.biorxiv.org/content/10.1101/519207v1 (this paper has been accepted for publication).
+Argelaguet *et al.* 2019 is available at https://www.nature.com/articles/s41586-019-1825-8.
+The provided data are the snapshot from OCT 2019 and have had slight changes in the published article.

 # Data